Chapter 1, Law 1

 This, however, is a subject for later.
-For now I'd like to make a more
+For now I'd like to make a more basic

-recognize whom he *now* is.
+*now* is.
 What is my starting point?
 What are my challenges?
 Who am I and

 what must I overcome to reach my goals?

 And this is, of course, not just a matter of knowing what challenges I must

 did, they explained that (in addition to another merit) they were comedians,

 and if they would come across an unhappy person, they would humor him until

 he cheered up.
 Clearly, such people knew that their specialty was in good

 cheer and humor, and they used their special talent to make the world a

 Likewise, the Talmud (Shabbos 156a) writes that if a person has a